yachip88/11/replit.md

 - `uploaded_files` - File upload history and processing status

 **Design Rationale**:
-- UUID primary keys for scalability and distributed systems compatibility
+- UUID (VarChar) primary keys for scalability and distributed systems compatibility
 - Denormalized control boundaries stored directly in CTP table for query performance
 - Timestamp tracking on all entities for audit trails
-- JSONB fields for flexible error storage in file uploads
+- TEXT fields for flexible error storage in file uploads
+- Referential integrity with cascade/no-action policies for complex relationships

 ## Statistical Analysis System